Notenoughmail/notenoughmail.github.io/configjs/1.20.1/index.md

     - Name: The name of the config option
     - DefaultValue: The default value for the config option
     - AllowedValues: The values that are valid for this config option. should include the default value
+- `stringListValue(name: string, defaultValues: string[], validator: Predicate<string>)`: Defines a new string list config option
+    - Name: The name of the config option
+    - DefaultValues: The default values of the config option
+    - Validator: The validator of the elements of the config's elements, should permit the default values

 ### Example